Power, People, Politics

 See the complete Study Design for VCE Australian and Global Politics Units 1-4, produced by the Victorian Curriculum and Assessment Authority (VCAA).

-Oxfam Australia and Social Education Victoria would like to sincerely thank each of the co-authors, Kimberly Cornell, Balwyn High School, John Hinman, Fitzroy High School, Grant McMurdo, Princes Hill Secondary College, Rebecca Gunn, Glen Waverley Secondary College, Olivera Nikolovska, Williamstown High School, Adam Brodie-McKenzie, University High School and Jesse Heath.
+Oxfam Australia and Social Education Victoria would like to sincerely thank each of the co-authors, Kimberly Cornell, Balwyn High School, John Hinman, Fitzroy High School, Melissa King, Huntingtower School, Grant McMurdo, Princes Hill Secondary College, Rebecca Gunn, Glen Waverley Secondary College, Olivera Nikolovska, Williamstown High School, Adam Brodie-McKenzie, University High School and Jesse Heath.
 Your time, energy, enthusiasm and expertise has been invaluable, and is greatly appreciated.

-This resource was project managed by Augusta Zeeng, Professional Learning Programs Project Manager, and James Fiford, Executive Officer, from Social Education Victoria, and Annalise De Mel, Schools Program Coordinator from Oxfam Australia.
+This resource was project managed by Augusta Zeeng, Professional Learning Programs Project Manager from Social Education Victoria, and Annalise De Mel, Schools Program Coordinator from Oxfam Australia.